Growing Onions from Seed

-Growing onions from seed is economical, and seed-started onions don't send up flower stems as often as transplanted bedding onions do.
+Growing onions from seed is economical, and seed-started onions don't send up flower stems as often as transplantedf bedding onions do.
 An onion's flowering process ruins the quality of a bulb onion.

 Onions grow best in fertile soil that drains well.
 But, they also grow in sandy or clay soils that have been amended with organic material.
 Onions only require ample nitrogen until mid-July.
-Apply organic material over the soil approximately 1 1/2 inches deep and work it in to a depth of eight inches.
+Apply approximately one and one-half inches deep of organic material over the soil and work it in to a depth of eight inches.

 Onion seed should be planted as soon as the soil can be worked, depending on spring weather.
 For the Denver metro area, mid- to late March is best, but onions can be planted until late April, depending on the variety.
-Remember that hard freezes can damage young seedlings.
-Since onion seedlings are fairly cold-tolerant, they survive in the soil in cold weather as long as the ground doesn't freeze.
+Hard freezes can damage young seedlings.
+Since onion seedlings are fairly cold-tolerant, they do survive in the soil in cold weather as long as the ground doesn't freeze.
 Plant the seed about one inch deep and one and one-half inches apart.
-When the plants have five to 10 leaves, thin to three inches apart and use the pulled onions as scallions.
+When the plants have five to 10 leaves, thin to three inches apart, and use the pulled onions as scallions.

 Since onion roots are shallow, water them frequently and never allow them to dry during bulbing or the bulbs will be small and leathery.
 Preventing drought-stress in onions can also help to prevent insect problems.
 Don't be concerned if bulbs develop mostly out of the soil.